sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

     if adv_speeds is set && adv_speeds != "all":
         // if adv_speeds == "all", leave speed_list empty which means all supported speeds
         speed_list = adv_speeds
+    else if speed is set:
+        speed_list.push_back(speed)  // for backward compatible
     setPortAdvSpeed(port, speed_list)

     interface_type_list = vector()